Orthogonally spherical objects and spherical fibrations: Spherical fibrations

 If $X$ is smooth, then every object of $D(X)$ is perfect and the claim follows trivially.

-Assume now that $Z$ is smooth and $\xi$ is a regular immersion.
-To prove that $\xi_{p *} \mathcal{O}_{D_p}$ is perfect in $D(X)$ it suffices to prove that $\xi_p$ is a regular immersion.
-This is because a regular immersion is both proper and perfect, and therefore takes perfect objects to perfect objects (\cite{IllusieConditionsDeFinitudeRelative}, \em Corollaire 4.8.1\rm).
-Recall now the commutative diagram $\eqref{eqn-the-fibre-square-for-D-over-Z}$.
-Smoothness of $Z$ is equivalent to $\iota_p$ being a regular immersion for every closed point $p$ of $Z$.
-Since $\pi$ is faithfully flat, $\iota_p$ is a regular immersion if and only if $\iota_{D_p}$ is a regular immersion.
-Since $\xi_p$ is the composition
+Suppose that $Z$ is smooth and $\xi$ is a regular immersion.
+To prove that $\xi_{p *} \mathcal{O}_{W_p}$ is perfect in $D(X)$ it suffices to prove that $\xi_p$ is a regular immersion.
+A regular immersion is both proper and perfect and hence takes perfect objects to perfect objects, cf. \cite[\em Corollaire 4.8.1\rm]{IllusieConditionsDeFinitudeRelative}.